Dead Ringers (film): Plot

-Twins Elliot and Beverly Mantle are gynecologists who jointly operate a highly successful clinical practice in Toronto that specializes in treating fertility problems.
-Elliot, the more confident and cynical of the two, seduces women who come to the Mantle Clinic.
-When he tires of them, the women are passed on to the shy and passive Beverly while the women remain unaware of the substitution.
+Identical twins Elliot and Beverly Mantle are gynecologists who jointly operate a highly successful clinical practice in Toronto that specializes in treating fertility problems.
+Elliot, the more confident and cynical of the two, seduces women who come to the clinic.
+When he gets tired of them, the women are passed on to the shy and passive Beverly while the women remain unaware of the substitution.

-Actress Claire Niveau comes to the clinic for her infertility where it turns out that she has a "trifurcated cervix", meaning she probably will be unable to have children.
-Elliot seduces Claire and then urges Beverly to sleep with her.
-Beverly becomes emotionally attached to Claire, and this upsets the equilibrium between the twins.
-Beverly also begins sharing Claire's abuse of prescription drugs which he abets through his doctor's authority.
-When Claire learns that Elliot has been taking sexual advantage of her by impersonating Beverly, she is angry and confronts them both in a restaurant but later decides to continue a relationship with Beverly exclusively.
+Actress Claire Niveau comes to the clinic for her infertility where it turns out that she has a "trifurcated cervix", meaning she will probably be unable to have children.
+Elliot seduces Claire and then urges Beverly to have sex with her.
+Beverly becomes emotionally attached to Claire, upsetting the equilibrium between the twins.
+Beverly also begins sharing Claire's abuse of prescription drugs, which he abets through his doctor's authority.
+When Claire learns that Elliot has been taking sexual advantage of her by impersonating Beverly, she angrily confronts them both in a restaurant but later decides to continue a relationship with Beverly exclusively.

 Eventually, Claire leaves town to work on another film, sending Beverly into clinical depression, more prescription drug abuse and paranoid delusions about "mutant women" with abnormal genitalia.
 Beverly seeks out metallurgical artist Anders Wolleck and commissions a set of bizarre "gynecological instruments" for operating on these mutant women.
 Beverly prepares to operate on a patient during surgery with one of Wolleck's tools, while his shocked surgical team exchanges horrified glances.
-Before he can proceed, the drug-addled doctor drops one of the tools on the ground and then collapses atop the patient, and begins to inhale from her gas mask.
+He gashes her genitalia, causing her to bleed and alarming the surgical team, who restrain him and work to save the patient.
+Beverly collapses onto the patient, further exacerbating the scene by inhaling from her gas mask.
 Both brothers are immediately suspended from practice and put on administrative leave by the hospital board.

 With their medical careers now ruined, Elliot locks Beverly inside the clinic and tries to clean him up, taking pills himself in order to "synchronize" with Beverly.
 When Claire returns, Beverly leaves the clinic to be with her.
-After recovering his sobriety, he returns to the clinic which he finds it in shambles and Elliot despondent and intoxicated.
+After recovering his sobriety, he returns to the clinic which he finds in shambles and Elliot despondent and intoxicated.
 Their positions have become reversed as Beverly cares for Elliot.
-Drugged and despairing, they celebrate their mock birthday and Elliot volunteers to be killed so as to “separate the Siamese twins" and allow Beverly to live his own life.
+Drugged and despairing, they celebrate their mock birthday and Elliot volunteers to be killed so as to "separate the Siamese twins" and allow Beverly to live his own life.
 Beverly disembowels Elliot on an examination table with the same claw-like instrument of Wolleck's that he planned to use on his patient in the operating room.

-The next morning, Beverly awakens and sees that he killed Elliot during their drug-induced delirium.
+The next morning, Beverly awakens to find that he killed Elliot during their drug-induced delirium.
 Devastated, he pulls himself together, leaves the clinic and calls Claire on a pay phone.
 When she asks "Who is this?"
-Beverly silently leaves the phone, walks back into the clinic and dies (implicitly from drug withdrawal) in Elliot's dead arms.
+Beverly silently leaves the phone, walks back into the clinic and dies in Elliot's dead arms.